theQRL/qrl-cli/README.md

 Send lattice transaction

 ```
-Create crystals Kyber and Dilithium keys and broadcasts to newtwork
+Create Crystals Keys and broadcast to the network

 USAGE
   $ qrl-cli lattice